RocketChat/alexa-rocketchat/README.md

 8. Click on **New Application** on top right.
 Now we need to give it an *Application Name* and a *Redirect URI*.

 9. For *Application Name* use **"alexa"**.
 This can be anything else as well.
 And for the *Redirect URI*, go back to Amazon Developer Console Account Linking page and at the bottom of the page you'll find some redirect URLs.
-Copy **https://pitangui.amazon.com/api/skill/link/YOURVENDORID** and paste it in the *Redirect URI* field.
+Copy **https://pitangui.amazon.com/api/skill/link/YOURVENDORID** or **https://layla.amazon.com/api/skill/link/YOURVENDORID** and paste it in the *Redirect URI* field.
 Click on save changes.

 10. You'll see it automatically generating *Client ID, Client Secret, Authorization URL, and Access Token URL*.
 Now copy these from the oauth app page and paste it in the *Client ID, Client Secret, Authorization URL, and Access Token URL* fields on the amazon developer console account linking page.